takuyamagata/RL-multiple-human-feedback/README.md

-# RL-multiple-human-feedback
+# PbRL-multiple-human-feedback

-Source code for "RL with feedback from multiple humans with diverse skills"

-A link to our paper can be found on [arXiv](https://arxiv.org/abs/2111.08596).
+This repository is for Preference-based Reinforcement Learning (PbRL) with multiple human feedback (learning from a crowd).